gaetbout/starknet-s-place/README.md

 I should be releasing another library to support uint10, uint16, any uint basically!
 ## TODO

- + encode all?
- + redo UI + switch to 5bits encoded value
  + hover square ==> border
  + have a text explaining the game
  + uncompressed and compressed size? ==> not in the contract